The 8 Best Hawaiian Shave Ice Spots

 1. Matsumoto’s Shave Ice on the North Shore of Oahu.
 It’s THE place to go after swimming or surfing.
 In operation since 1951, the new digs on Kamehameha Hwy still have that small town feel.
 Lines may be long, but they move pretty fast.
 There are about 40 different flavors to choose from, but our top picks are White Cake and Coconut Cream.

-Even Andrew Zimmern from Bizarre Foods has eaten Shimazu shave ice.
+Andrew Zimmern from Bizarre Foods eating Shimazu shave ice.
 PC: Travel Channel

 2. Shimazu Store on School Street or on Kapahulu.
 Get the small.
 Trust me.
 Or if you want to eat a shave ice bigger than your head, order the Larry.
 I once ordered this for my nephews, and three hungry boys couldn’t finish it.
 This family run operation is constantly trying out new flavors, some of which sound pretty kooky.
 For example, at the Kapahulu location they now have Rainbow Drive-In Chili flavored shave ice.
 I’ll stick with the Crème Brulee and Li Hing Mui.

 Yuzu shave ice with Azuki and a bit of mango on top.

 4. Monsarrat Ave.
 Shave Ice.
 Located in a tiny alley next to Pioneer Restaurant across from Waikiki Elementary.
 If you blink, you’ll miss it.
 Parking is almost impossible to find, so be prepared to walk.
 Their fruit flavored syrups have actual bits of fruit, and aren’t overly sweet.
 In fact, they’re more like a fruit puree.
 The owner layers the syrup and ice, so every bite is delicious.
 Because their syrups are all-natural, you feel like you’ve eaten something lighter and healthier.
 I’m definitely getting the Kuromitsu (Okinawan black sugar) with Kinako soy bean powder on top the next time I go.